Skip to main content

 note

-For more information on the package Makefile refer to OpenWRT Package Makefile documentation.
+For more information on the package makefile refer to OpenWRT Package Makefile documentation.

-Files Directory
+File Directory

 Additionally, it is a good place to store files that aren’t necessarily application source code but are still helpful to the package, such as config files or the files required to make the package run as a service.

-Patches Directory
+Patch Directory

 • Bug fixes